-If you’re considering building your dream home – which you’re presumably hoping to live in for years to come – it’s important to make sure that you get it right.
+If you’re considering building your dream, lifetime home, it’s important to make sure you get it right.
 You don’t want to spend time, effort and money on something that you think might be perfect, just to find out that it isn’t.

 Modular housing: The Benefits

-When looking at the benefits of modular housing, this is always the convincer for people when they’re making their decision.
+When looking at the benefits of modular housing, this is always the decider.
 Construction times are never delayed by the weather.
-On conventional masonry construction sites, whether is a big deal: a bit of rain and the work has to stop.
-Due to the fact that modular housing is constructed in a factory environment, the building will always remain on schedule regardless of the weather.
+On traditional construction sites, weather is a big deal.
+A bit of rain and the work has to stop.
+Due to the fact that modular housing is constructed in a factory environment, the building will remain on schedule regardless of the weather.

-With modular housing, passive features such as house orientation, insulation, shading, solar power and grey water systems are easily incorporated into any designs and installed during the construction process.
-Whilst these are options for masonry, it takes a little longer.
+With modular housing, passive features such as house orientation, insulation, shading, solar power and grey water systems are easily incorporated into any designs and are installed during the construction process.
+Whilst these are options for traditional, it takes a little longer and it leaves a lot of waste.
 Also, since modular properties are constructed in factories, the amount of waste and site disruption is kept at a minimum.
-This means that overall, it’s a significantly more sustainable option than a site build.
+Meaning that it’s significantly more sustainable than a site build.

 Remote location installations are cheaper

-If you’re dream home is going to be constructed in a remote area, onsite building costs can skyrocket quickly.
-This is because there’s higher delivery costs, long-term travel and accommodation expenses for the builders who are working on your project.
-With modular housing, you can save nearly 90% when it’s compared to the onsite masonry construction.
-This is due to the fact that the construction is primarily completed in a factory.
-This means that they can be installed for a fraction of the time.
+If your dream home is in a remote area, onsite building costs can skyrocket quickly.
+This is because there’s higher delivery costs, long-term travel and accommodation expenses for the builders working on the project.
+With modular, you can save nearly 90% compared to traditional construction.
+With factory construction, homes are delivered 90% completed so installation is quicker and time onsite is reduced.

 Masonry housing: The Benefits

 If your dream construction is a top-end luxury property, it’s unlikely that modular building is going to be the best option for you.
 This isn’t because a modular home can’t be stylish and luxury, it’s because large homes would require a lot of extra modules as well as extra features.
-This means that the modular process isn’t ideal as it will end up becoming expensive due to the amount of time it would take and the components that are required.
-This means that masonry is the best option in this case as it is all one construction instead of lots of little elements compiled.
+This means that the modular process isn’t ideal as it will end up becoming expensive due to the amount of time it would take and the components required.
+This means that masonry may be the best option as it is all one construction instead of various modules.

 Best choice for cities